Housing advice and assistance

 Housing related supported

-Drop in for housing advice at Freeman Street Resource Centre, 41-43 Kent Street, Grimsby, DN32 7DG.
-A member of the home options team will be available Monday to Friday, 9 am to 12 pm and 1 pm to 4 pm, except bank holidays.
+Drop in for housing advice at Open Door, Albion Street, Grimsby, DN32 7DL.
+A member of the home options team will be available Monday to Friday 9 am to 12 pm and 1 pm to 4 pm.

 Our vision is that through partnership working no one will live on the streets of North East Lincolnshire and that any person identified to us as sleeping on the streets will not sleep out for another night.